Acting with Environmental Responsibility

 Acting with Environmental Responsibility:

 While Bois d’Arc Lake will provide an invaluable water source for nearly two million North Texans, the lake will cover thousands of acres of natural habitat.
-To counteract the loss of habitat and impact on some local streams, NTMWD is completing one of the largest environmental improvement efforts in the country.
+To counteract the loss of habitat and impact on some local streams, NTMWD completed one of the largest environmental improvement efforts in the country.

 The District has restored: